Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with 128 hits and a team-best slugging percentage of .461.
+- Reynolds leads Pittsburgh in slugging percentage (.461) and total hits (129) this season.

-- Among the qualified hitters in MLB play, his batting average ranks 65th, his on-base percentage ranks 90th, and he is 48th in the league in slugging.
+- Among qualified hitters in MLB play, he ranks 65th in batting average, 89th in on-base percentage, and 49th in slugging.

-- Reynolds is batting .286 with one homer during his last outings and is riding a five-game hitting streak.
+- Reynolds will look to extend his six-game hitting streak.
+He's batting .300 with one homer in his last games.

-- Reynolds has picked up a hit in 88 of 122 games this year, with multiple hits 31 times.

-- Reynolds has had at least one RBI in 35.2% of his games this year (43 of 122), with two or more RBI 15 times (12.3%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 43 games this season (35.0%), Reynolds has picked up an RBI, and in 15 of those games (12.2%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.